 Printing Date Codes on Pots

 Current lines include tempting treats such as Choc Mallow Melt Cookie Kit, Belgian Chocolate Mug Brownie Mix and Sticky Toffee Mug Cake Mix.
 While the majority of products are supplied in sachets in premium cartons, customers can also buy single pots of brownie, cookie or cake mix.

-It is for these single pots, that Bakedin uses the alphaJET mondo CIJ.
+It is for these single pots, that Bakedin uses an alphaJET continuous inkjet printer.
 Joseph Munns explains: “We had been using a hand sticker-gun to put the date codes on the base of the pots, but there was a risk of these coming off and a pot reaching the shelf without a date code.”

 He adds, “We like to work with local suppliers as much as possible.
 It really appealed to us having PrintSafe just 20 minutes down the road.
 They supplied us with an inkjet printer on a short section of conveyor.
 We use this to print a 2-line date and batch on the base of the pots.
 We can also adjust the setup very easily to print on our filled cartons.”

 Straightforward and Easy to Use

 Continuous inkjet is a non-contact printing method that is suited to use on a range of different substrates.
 The ink dries almost immediately, making it ideal for printing onto the polypropylene pots.
 The icon-based touchscreen menu makes the alphaJET very easy for operators to use.